endless-sky/endless-sky-wiki/BuildInstructions.md

 ### Windows ###

 The Windows build has been tested on 64-bit Windows 7, only.
 You will need the Code::Blocks IDE and g++ 4.8 or higher.
-Code::Blocks is available [here](http://sourceforge.net/projects/codeblocks/files/Binaries/13.12/Windows/codeblocks-13.12-setup.exe/download), and you can install g++ separately through [mingw-builds](http://sourceforge.net/projects/mingwbuilds/).
-The mingw-builds installer gives you a choice between two thread libraries. **Be sure to install the "pthread" version; the "win32-thread" one does not come with support for C++11 threading.**
+Code::Blocks is available [here](http://sourceforge.net/projects/codeblocks/files/Binaries/13.12/Windows/codeblocks-13.12-setup.exe/download), and you can install g++ separately through [mingw-w64](http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/4.8.5/threads-posix/seh/). **Be sure to install the "pthread" version of MinGW; the "win32-thread" one does not come with support for C++11 threading.**

 If you are on 64-bit windows, a full set of development libraries are available [here](http://endless-sky.github.io/win64-dev.zip).
 If you don't want to have to edit the paths in the Code::Blocks file, unpack the "dev64" folder directly into `C:\`.